CivicActions/ssp-toolkit/docs/controls/RA.md

 ##### Project

 The Project uses vulnerability scanning software to document and determine risks to the system.
-These scans are being run on a regular basis and the results of these scans are being used to inform changes to the system and verify that security controls are working correctly.
+These scans are run monthly and the results of these scans are being used to inform changes to the system and verify that security controls are working correctly.
 These scans are used to document the current state of the system, and to analyze security trends as changes are made over time.

 #### a